carolmbithe/Gallery/README.md

 ## By Caroline Mumo

 ## Description of the application
-This application allows writers to create and their blogs and other users can read and comment on them.
+A gallery application that you display your photos for others to see.

 ## Project setup instructions
-You can install this app by cloning the repository from this link https://github.com/carolmbithe/Personalblog.git
+You can install this app by cloning the repository from this link https://github.com/carolmbithe/Gallery.git

 ## Known Bugs
 There are no known bugs so far,everything is working.